Enrolment applications for 2023 and 2024 are open. To be eligible to enrol for Foundation 2024, children must turn 5 years of age by 30 April 2024.

-To allow for planning and preparation for the 2023 academic year, parents are asked to submit enrolment applications by 30 September 2022.
-This is especially important for parents enrolling their child into foundation, as it will allow our teachers to liaise with kindergarten teachers or childcare staff.
+To allow for planning and preparation for the 2024 academic year, parents are asked to submit enrolment applications by 30 September 2023.
+This is especially important for parents enrolling their child into Foundation, as it will allow our teachers to liaise with kindergarten teachers or childcare staff.
 We understand that it may not be possible to submit an enrolment application prior to the end of September and wish to reassure parents that enrolments will remain open after this date.
 However, children who are enrolled later in the year may miss out on attending some or all of our planned transition sessions depending on how late the application is submitted to the school.

 Starting school is one of the most exciting milestones in your child’s life, but it can also be a little nerve wracking.
 Parents often ask how I can help my child to be ready for their next step?Teachers recommend: